astronomer/docs/astro/connect-azure.md

 After receiving your request, Astronomer support creates a VNet peering connection between the two VNets.
 No other actions are required from you.
 Astronomer support will notify you when the connection is ready to use.

-When the network connection is confirmed, you can delete the temporary roles you created using command (`{customer-subscription-id}` has to be replaced with your value):
+When the network connection is confirmed, you can delete the temporary roles you created using the following command.
+Replace `{customer-subscription-id}` with your value:

     ```sh
     az role assignment delete --assignee a67e6057-7138-4f78-bbaf-fd9db7b8aab0 --role "Astro VNET Peering Contributor" --scope "/subscriptions/{customer-subscription-id}"